Jefferson-Bantawig/RetroRides-Car-Rental/README.md

  - HTML for the structure of the website.
  - CSS to add design and styling to the website.
  - Google lighthouse to test for acessibility and loading of the webpage.
+ - Chatgpt for formulating text content used for the site.
  - [Gitpod](https://gitpod.io/) IDE for developing website.
  - [Github](https://GitHub.com/) to host the source code and deploy and host live site and for version control.
  - [FontAwesome](https://fontawesome.com/) Icons.